jeevatkm/go-model/README.md

 * Embedded/Anonymous struct
 * Multi-level nested struct/map/slice
 * Pointer and non-pointer within struct/map/slice
-* Struct within map and slice elements
+* Struct within map and slice
 * Embedded/Anonymous fields appear in map at same level as represented by Go
 * Interface within struct/map/slice
-* Options to name map key, omit empty fields, and instruct no to traverse with struct/map/slice, etc
+* Add global no traverse type to the list or use `notraverse` option in the struct field
-* Have global no traverse type list
+* Options to name map key, omit empty fields, and instruct not to traverse with struct/map/slice

 ## Installation